fniessen/git-config-enhancements-leuven/README-RefCard-Git.txt

 The [[http://git-scm.com/book/en/Git-Branching-Rebasing][git-scm]] site below is a great resource for using Git.

-** Ref

-Only "ref" is primitive, "tag" and "branch" are derived from "ref".

 ** Understanding the Git Workflow

 > I thought this was an interesting read: